xiaoyeli/superlu_dist/README.md

 or,
 `ctest -D Nightly`

+In build/EXAMPLE/ directory, you can also type:
+'ctest'
+to run the examples.

 **NOTE:**
 The parallel execution in ctest is invoked by "mpiexec" command which is from MPICH environment.
 If your MPI is not MPICH/mpiexec based, the test